wagiminator/MCU-Flash-Tools/pypi_packages/puyaisp/README.md

 #  Programming Tool for PUYA PY32F0xx Microcontrollers
 ## Description
-With this tool, PUYA microcontrollers of the series PY32F0xx (and maybe other PY32) can be flashed via a simple USB-to-serial converter by utilizing the factory built-in embedded UART bootloader.
+With this tool, PUYA microcontrollers of the series PY32F0xx (and maybe other PY32) can be flashed via a simple USB-to-serial converter by utilizing the factory built-in embedded UART/HID bootloader.

 ## Preparations
 If necessary, a driver for the USB-to-serial converter used must be installed.